AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind accelerated domain names.md

     |DeleteObjects|Deletes multiple objects by calling the DeleteMultipleObjects operation.
 For more information, see [Delete objects](/intl.en-US/Developer Guide/Objects/Manage files/Delete objects.md).|
     |PutObjectACL|Modifies the ACL of an object by calling the PutObjectACL operation.
 For more information, see [Object ACL](/intl.en-US/Developer Guide/Data security/Access and control/ACL.md).|

-    Objects that are deleted or whose storage classes are converted to other storage classes based on lifecycle rules are not updated to the CDN cache.
+    Objects that are deleted or whose storage classes are converted based on lifecycle rules are not updated to the CDN cache.

-**Note:**

--   After you unbind a custom domain name from a bucket, you cannot configure auto CDN cache update in the OSS console.
-Instead, you must configure this feature in the Alibaba Cloud CDN console.
-For more information, see [Configure the refresh and prefetch features](/intl.en-US/Service Management/Refresh and prefetch/Configure the refresh and prefetch features.md).
--   You can access the data updated on the CDN cache by using the URL in the following format: `CNAME/object`.
-However, you can not access the updated data when you use URLs that contain request parameters, such as the parameters for IMG and video snapshots.
-For example, the accelerated domain name bound to a bucket is `test.aliyun.com` and the a.jpg object in the bucket is updated.
-You can access the data updated on the CDN cache by using `test.aliyun.com/a.jpg`.
-If you use `test.aliyun.com/a.jpg? x-oss-process=image/w_100`, you may access the object that has not been updated.
+    **Note:** You can access the data updated on the CDN cache by using the URL in the following format: `CNAME/ObjectName`.
+However, the updated data cannot be accessed by using URLs that contain request parameters, such as the parameters for IMG and video snapshots.
+For example, the accelerated domain name bound to a bucket is `example.com` and the a.jpg object in the root folder of the bucket is updated.
+You can access the object updated on the CDN cache by using `example/a.jpg`.
+If you use `example.com/a.jpg?x-oss-process=image/w_100` to access the object, you may access the earlier version of the object that is not updated.

+## FAQ

-## FAQ: What do I do if AccessDenied is returned when I access a website?
+-   What do I do if AccessDenied is returned when I access an accelerated domain name that is bound to a bucket?

     After you bind a custom domain name, you can add the specific path to the custom domain name to access OSS resources.
-Example: http://mydomain.cn/test/1.jpg.
-If you directly access a custom domain name such as http://mydomain.cn, AccessDenied is returned.
+Example: `http://example.com/test/1.jpg`.
+If you directly access a custom domain name such as `http://example.com`, AccessDenied is returned.

-## What to do next
+-   What do I do if the status of the domain name in the Alibaba Cloud CDN column alternates between configured and not configured when I refresh the Domain Names tab in the OSS console after CDN is configured for the domain name?

+    The configurations of Alibaba Cloud CDN for a domain name take 10 minutes to take effect.
+Therefore, the status of Alibaba Cloud CDN may alternate on the Domain Names tab.
+We recommend that you wait 10 minutes after you configure CDN for the domain name and then refresh the tab to check the status.

+## References

 -   To use an accelerated domain name to access OSS resources over HTTPS, you must host your certificate in OSS.
-For more information, see [Upload an SSL certificate](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Host SSL certificates.md).
+For more information, see [Host SSL certificates](/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Host SSL certificates.md).
--   To implement cross-origin access \(CORS\) when Alibaba Cloud CDN is activated , you must configure CORS rules in the CDN console.
-For more information, see [Configure CORS for Alibaba Cloud CDN](https://www.alibabacloud.com/help/zh/faq-detail/40183.htm).
+-   To implement cross-origin resource sharing \(CORS\) when Alibaba Cloud CDN is activated, you must configure CORS rules in the CDN console.
+For more information, see[Configure CORS for Alibaba Cloud CDN](https://www.alibabacloud.com/help/zh/faq-detail/40183.htm).